What is Estate Planning Law?

 You can create a trust instead of, or in addition to, a will.
 A trust is an agreement between you and another party called the trustee.
 The agreement requires the trustee to manage property and assets for a third party, called the beneficiary.

 A trust will allow you to maintain control of your assets after your death.
 For example, you can create a trust to pay for your grandchild’s college tuition, which won’t allow them to use that money for any other purpose.
-Another benefit of a trust is that you may be able to help your family avoid probate—a legal process through which assets are distributed.
+Another benefit of a trust is that you may be able to help your family avoid probate court—the legal process through which estate assets are distributed.
 Avoiding probate will save your family both time and money.

 Trust is an umbrella term covering many kinds of trusts, and you may find it beneficial to speak with a lawyer to make sure you pick the right type for your assets.
 In general, however, you can create a trust that will transfer your property and distribute assets after you die or create one that begins during your lifetime and may continue after your death.